 Update May 2020:

-A reader pointed out that fascists couldn’t pass up a free “patriot” t-shirt offering, which had a hidden anti-fascist message.
+A reader pointed out that fascists couldn’t pass up a free “patriot” t-shirt offering, which only displayed a hidden anti-fascist message when they wore it in heat.

 The t-shirts were advertised as patriotic t-shirts, but actually pointed out that “St George was Syrian” when worn.
 The heat-activated message included the hashtag #DefendDiversity.
 A spokesperson for the charity Tell MAMA said: “The St George’s cross has become an icon of far-right xenophobia.
 Somewhat ironic considering St George had Syrian, Greek, Turkish and Israeli heritage.
 We distributed t-shirts to far-right nationalists celebrating St. George’s Day.
 When they proudly donned their new t-shirts, little did they know that their body heat triggered the message to appear.”